Elastic Enterprise Search 8.8: Easy AI-powered search for your enterprise

 - Utilize new production ready, scalable, and open code connectors to unify search across many sources of data

 - Visualize web and search analytics from the perspective of their web client

 Elastic Enterprise Search 8.8 is available now on Elastic Cloud — the only hosted Elasticsearch offering to include all of the new features in this latest release.
 You can also download the Elastic Stack and our cloud orchestration products, Elastic Cloud Enterprise and Elastic Cloud for Kubernetes, for a self-managed experience.

 What else is new in Elastic 8.8?
 Check out the 8.8 announcement post to learn more.

 Elastic’s AI model for semantic search

-Prior to the introduction of Elastic Learned Sparse Encoder, modern AI-powered search experiences required relevance tuning expertise for lexical (BM25) search and fine tuning on domain specific data was the norm to be able to best utilize available machine learning models for dense retrieval.
-Using Elastic Learned Sparse Encoder as part of your search architecture design, relevance will be dramatically improved, and state of the art semantic search will be at your fingertips without needing to ramp up on ML techniques for adapting models to a domain.
+Prior to the introduction of ELSER, modern AI-powered search experiences required relevance tuning expertise for lexical (BM25) search and fine tuning on domain specific data was the norm to be able to best utilize available machine learning models for dense retrieval.
+Using ELSER as part of your search architecture design, relevance will be dramatically improved, and state of the art semantic search will be at your fingertips without needing to ramp up on ML techniques for adapting models to a domain.

 You can choose to download the model directly from the Trained Models management page.